3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### What is the DOM?

-- A browser receives a page as HTML and creates a model and stores it in memory creating a Document Object Model (a.k.a. the DOM tree).
+- A browser receives a page as HTML and creates a Document Object Model (a.k.a. the DOM tree) that it stores in memory.

 ![DOM Tree](images/dom_tree.gif)

 - The DOM has properties, methods and events.
-- Each DOM *element* is an object, and may be accessed and modified independently of other content.
+- Each DOM *element* is an object, and may be accessed and modified independent of the other content.
-- The DOM is a `tree` data structure consisting of parent and child nodes.
+- The DOM is a `tree` or data structure, similar to an outline, that consists of parent and child nodes.

 - In the console, type `document.` and check out the available methods.
 - In the console, type `document.title`.
+  - What do you expect to see?
+  - The `document.title` is going to output the title of the website, or what you see in your browser tab.
-- In the console, type `document.body.children[0]`.
+- In the console, type `document.body.children[5]`.
+  - This will show the main content of our webpage, and we can narrow it down further from there.

 - Go to Jezebel.
 - In the console, type `document.getElementsByClassName('headline')[0];`
+  - We will discuss this more later, but getElementsByClassName, returns an array/list of items with that class.
+Arrays are zero-indexed, which means that they start with zero, so we need to add that number in square brackets to highligh the first title.
+  - This will highlight the first news title on the page.
 - Update that title to have the id="first-title"
+  - The funny thing is that Jezebel doesn't really use ids, so in order to access and Id, we need to take the initiative to add it ourselves.
-- In the console, type `document.getElementsByClassName('first-title');`
+- In the console, type `document.getElementById('first-title');`
+  - This statement will also highlight the first news title on the page, but in a different way.

-- As with our earlier Jezebel example, you can change the HTML in the inspector but when you re-render the changes are gone.
+- As with our earlier Jezebel example, you can change the HTML in the inspector but when you re-render the page, the changes are gone.
 Try `document.write('WDI Rocks!!!')`.
-You traditionally only use document.write for testing purposes.
+(Traditionally, you only use document.write for testing purposes because you don't have any control over where it renders on the page, and it overwrites everything else).

 ## What is the Window Object?